-OFFICE OF THE GOVERNOR — News Release — Governor Ige makes judicial appointments to Circuit Court, Intermediate Court of AppealsPosted on Mar 6, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige makes judicial appointments to Circuit Court, Intermediate Court of AppealsPosted on Mar 6, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced the appointments of Lisa Ginoza as chief judge, Intermediate Court of Appeals and James Ashford to the Circuit Court of the First Circuit.
 The governor made the selections from a list of nominees submitted to him by the Judicial Selection Commission.